MikulasZelinka/book-for-ukraine/README.md

 More languages are soon to come.

-Please, do get in touch ([create an issue!](https://github.com/MikulasZelinka/book-for-ukraine/issues/new)) if you'd like to collaborate on this project (either by code) in any way, e.g.:
+Please, do get in touch ([create an issue!](issues/new)) if you'd like to collaborate on this project in any way, e.g.:

 - help translate or record in(to) your native language
 - implement any of the [fixes or features mentioned below](#TODO)

 In short, all forms of contribution are welcome :)
+Most importantly, please do share the website with anyone who might find it useful or enjoyable.

 And more generally, feel free to adapt this project to implement any other web-based book with playable text recordings.
+Ideally, this project would be decoupled from the assets and serve as a general-purpose web-audio-book toolkit but there hasn't been enough time for that yet.

 ## TODO

-We'll slowly move these into proper Issues once collaboration starts.
+We'll slowly move these into proper [Issues](issues) once collaboration starts.

 ### Issues